dujanhung/evtsbx-api-doc/enum/block_type.md

 player could climb on this block.

-this block could be used for crossing the `RailCross` .
+this block could cross the `RailCross` .

 >[!CAUTION]
 >don't destroy this block while player is climbing on it. otherwise, player would get stuck in mid-air.